If you don’t live near us, why you might want to drive a little farther to become our patient.

-This may not be important to you – until you need another specialist.
+This may not be important to you now, but it will be when you need another specialist.

-Look for an OB/GYN who has relationships with other specialists and who can facilitate the scheduling of appointments and tests.
-It’s better yet if the specialists are nearby or on the same campus, as are most of the specialists CU OB/GYNs consult.
+After Googling OBGYN near me, look for one who has relationships with other specialists.
+It’s better yet if the specialists are nearby or on the same campus, like we have here at CU OB/GYN.

-This approach helps provide a continuous line of care for patients.
-Patients definitely benefit from collaborative relationships and open lines of communication between OB/GYNs and other specialists.
+This approach helps provide a continuous line of care where our patients directly benefit from collaborative relationships.

 Is the OBGYN near me up on the latest practices and technologies?

 For many women, getting the best care becomes even more important when they’re pregnant.
-Pregnancy care is a major focus for us and we offer complete services from prenatal care to unique labor & delivery options to postpartum counseling.
+Pregnancy care is a major focus for us and we offer complete services, from prenatal care to unique labor & delivery options to postpartum care and counseling.

 Academic institutions like CU are actively involved in research and practice an evidence-based approach to medicine.
 We use the latest science and best practices, as well as the most up-to-date technology, to offer the best care.
 Academic institutions also might be involved in clinical trials (CU OB/GYN participates in numerous clinical trials).
 If you want cutting-edge medicine, this is where you find it.